• Skip to primary navigation

 Pro-tips for Mango Amrakhand

 • I always prefer using fresh, ripe, sweet mangoes.
-Sometimes this is not possible when they're out of season, so store-bought or canned mango pulp is a great substitute.
+Sometimes this is impossible when out of season, so store-bought or canned mango pulp is a great substitute.

 indian mango dessert made with greek yogurt served in 2 pretty bowls